kosletr/seham/README.md

 - Log HTTP Metadata into MongoDB.
 - Group HTTP Metadata into Sessions based on timestamps.

-If used in conjuction with the provided Flask API, it can also be used to:
+If used in conjuction with the provided [Session Behavior Classifier API](https://github.com/kosletr/SessionBehaviorClassifierAPI), it can also be used to:

 - Extract Features from HTTP Metadata.